rankam/DotfilesOSX/README.md

  + This is focused on Vim as an editor and uses NeoBundle
  + This is geared towards programming, primarily Go
- + It's only intended to work with OSX
+ + This is only intended to work with OSX
- + It relies on Homebrew (and it's dependencies, you'll need XCode setup)
+ + This relies on Homebrew (and it's dependencies, you'll need Xcode setup)
- + It automatically generates symbolic links from files one level deep, ignoring the top level directory (so it can be used for organisational purposes).
+ + This automatically generates symbolic links from files one level deep, ignoring the top level directory (so it can be used for organisational purposes).
 It will only generate dotfiles (I.e. it will always add the dot prefix to files).